donapieppo/seminaria/README.md

 has an authorization attribute (see app/controller/application_controller.rb in before_action :retrive_authlevels).

-Actually there are 3 authorization levels.
+At the moment there are 3 authorization levels.

   - TO_READ   = 1
   - TO_MANAGE = 2